 What is certification?

-The PEFC™ is the world's largest forest certification system.
-Using multi-stakeholder processes, the organization develops forest management certification standards and schemes which have been signed by 37 nations in Europe and other inter-governmental processes for sustainable forestry management around the world.
-By recognizing and endorsing more than 20 certification systems globally, including the SFI® and the Canadian Standards Association, the PEFC™ has developed a system of mutually recognized certifications where similar rules and standards are shared and implemented globally.
+The PEFC™ (Programme for the Endorsement of Forest Certification) is the world's largest forest certification system.
+Using multi-stakeholder processes, the organization develops forest management certification standards and schemes promoted by 49 national members in Europe and other inter-governmental processes for sustainable forestry management around the world.
+By recognizing and endorsing more than 39 certification systems globally, including the SFI and the Canadian Standards Association, the PEFC has developed a system of mutually recognized certifications where similar rules and standards are shared and implemented globally.